Categories

 These extreme examples show that courts can impose overly stringent requirements for retaliation claims.
 That does not mean, however, that employees never win on these issues, because “[c]ontext matters.”[12]
 Employees can often overcome these court-made obstacles by pointing to context-specific reasons why a reasonable worker in a particular circumstance would feel dissuaded by something like a disciplinary process or a threat.[13]
 Employees cannot take for granted that courts will understand how their employers’ actions affect them.
 It falls to courageous employees who stand up to discrimination and their attorneys to make courts understand.

-Sanford Heisler Sharp is committed to defending the rights of employees all across the nation.
+Sanford Heisler Sharp McKnight is committed to defending the rights of employees all across the nation.
 If you want to hold your employer accountable for wrongdoing, then please don’t hesitate to reach out to us to discuss your situation.
 Contact us onlinefor a case consultation.

 [1] Kessler v.
 Westchester Cty.
 Dep’t of Soc.
 Servs., 461 F.3d 199, 209 (2d Cir.
 2006) (upholding retaliation claim based on change in duties from supervisory to non-supervisory role).